DescartesResearch/TeaStore/README.md

 # Descartes Pet Supply Store Initial Working Git #

 Working Git for Descartes Pet Store (working name).
-This git will be moved to the institute gitlab when Norbert returns from vacation.
-We will also rename it to a cool new name, once we have one.
+We will rename it to a new name, once we have one.

 ## 1. Directory Structure ##